 As for price, waffle makers are extremely affordable.
 You can find well-known brands of double square waffle machines for around $40 and popular Belgian waffle makers anywhere from around $50-60 and higher.
 There's also a Babycakes version that makes stick waffles if you want something different.

+If you're wondering how to clean a waffle maker, that's a breeze as well.
 All have a nonstick coating that should be oil-brushed occasionally to ease removal of baked waffles and keep the coating truly nonstick.
 The rest of the appliance can be simply wiped.
 So clean up is fairly quick.
 There is a slight learning curve to making these, but with a little practice, you'll be able to make waffles with just the right amount of batter for a nice-looking waffle, while minimizing batter run-off.